 You may be reading this because you have made a start with mining bitcoin and other crypto currencies successfully.
 Possibly you find your local line speed insufficient.

-However be careful before you reach a decision too fast.
-Not all crypto currencies are as good.
-The same applies to the wealth of data colocation centers popping up all over the place.
+However, be careful before you reach a decision too fast.
+Not all cryptocurrencies are as good.
+The same applies to the wealth of bitcoin mining colocation centers popping up all over the place.

-A decent rented server colocation space should be an environment with power, networks, and cooling able to island and keep operating despite what’s happening outside the walls.
+A decent rented bitcoin mining colocation space should be an environment with power, networks, and cooling able to island and keep operating despite what’s happening outside the walls.
 This means the IT equipment it hosts can keep running.
 However, just because a place calls itself a colocation data center, does not mean this is going to happen.
-Fortunately there is an independent rating system.
+Fortunately, there is an independent rating system.